A Fourier interpolation method for numerical solution of FBSDEs: Global convergence, stability, and higher order discretizations: The Fourier interpolation method

 \section{The Fourier interpolation method}

-In this section, we introduce the alternative grid that deals with the extrapolation error of \cite{hyndmanoyonongou:2013} after a quick presentation of the Euler scheme for FBSDEs.
+In this section, we introduce an alternative grid that remove extrapolation error of \cite{hyndmanoyonongou:2013}, after a quick presentation of the Euler scheme for FBSDEs.
 Section \ref{sec:ErrorA} presents a global error analysis of the Fourier interpolation method on this alternative grid and under the Euler scheme.